OpenADP/openadp/ghost-notes/README-OpenADP.md

 ### For Users
 - **Same experience**: Still just enter your PIN
 - **Better security**: PIN is now unbreakable
-- **Peace of mind**: Notes protected by distributed trust cryptography
+- **Peace of mind**: Notes protected by military-grade cryptography

 ### For Developers
 - **Drop-in replacement**: Minimal code changes